Sir Kirby Laing Professor of Civil Engineering

 Cambridge , Cambs CB2 1PZ

 Robert Mair was appointed Professor of Geotechnical Engineering at Cambridge University in 1998.
-He is now the Sir Kirby Laing Professor of Civil Engineering and Head of Civil Engineering, and was Master of Jesus College 2001-2011.
+He is now the Sir Kirby Laing Professor of Civil Engineering, and was Master of Jesus College 2001-2011.
 He was a Fellow of St John's College from 1998 to 2001.
 He is also one of the founding Directors of the Geotechnical Consulting Group (GCG), an international consulting company based in London, started in 1983.
 He was appointed Chief Engineering Adviser to the Laing O’Rourke Group in 2011.

 After graduating in 1971 from Cambridge University, where he read Engineering at Clare College, he worked continuously in industry until 1998, except for a three year period in the late 1970’s when he returned to Cambridge to work for his PhD on tunnelling in soft ground.
 His early involvement with tunnels began at that time, when he undertook research for the UK Transport Research Laboratory on the subject of centrifuge modelling of tunnel construction in soft ground.
 He was awarded a PhD for this work in 1979.